-The French and Francophone Studies Department sees language as fundamental to the study of literatures and cultures.
+The Department of French and Francophone Studies sees language as fundamental to the study of literatures and cultures.
 Committed to helping students attain proficiency in the language sequence (FREN 101-204), the Department strives at all levels to introduce students to the rich and complex endeavors of literary and cultural analysis.
-Operating study abroad programs in Mali and Paris, we provide opportunities for using and enhancing these skills in situ, broadening horizons while also training students in one of the world’s major languages.
+Operating study abroad programs in Mali and Paris, we provide opportunities for using and enhancing these skills in situ, broadening horizons while also training students in one of the world's major languages.
 Our programs in literary and cultural studies are appropriate for students wishing to do advanced work in French or who hope to use French language or important critical skills in future careers or studies.

 Requirements for an Arts and Literature Track

 The Arts and Literature Track consists of intensive work in language, and literature, and may include courses in film or other arts.
 All courses in the Arts and Literature Track are conducted in French.

 1. Core courses: French 309, Beyond Words: The Fine Art of Writing in French, preferably taken in the sophomore or junior year; and Literary and Cultural Studies 245, Introduction to Critical Methods: Structure, Gender, Culture (usually taken in the junior year).

 2. Fifty-four credits in departmental electives.
 Students should generally begin with courses at the 200-level (French 206, 240, 241, 243, etc.), but at least thirty credits in addition to French 309 must be taken at the 300-level (400 does not count in this category).

 All courses conducted in French on the Paris and Mali programs may be applied to this category, as long as the requisite number of 300-level credits is attained.